openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 is then added.
 Storage groups contain volumes created from a pool, attached to a single host, over a single connection type (iSCSI or FC). ``[protocol]`` is either ``I`` for volumes attached over iSCSI or ``F`` for volumes attached over Fiber Channel.
-VMAX Cinder driver utilizes cascaded storage groups - a ``parent`` storage group which is associated with the masking view, which contains ``child`` storage groups for each configured SRP/slo/workload/compression-enabled or disabled/replication-enabled or
+PowerMax Cinder driver utilizes cascaded storage groups - a ``parent`` storage group which is associated with the masking view, which contains ``child`` storage groups for each configured SRP/slo/workload/compression-enabled or disabled/replication-enabled or